iifl-logo

 (i) Statutory Auditors

-M/s Singhi & Co., Chartered Accountants, (Firm Reg No.: 302049E), were appointed as Statutory Auditors of the Company at 29th Annual General Meeting (AGM) of the Company held on Thursday, July 28, 2022 for the period of 5 (Five) Year and would continue to hold the office of Statutory Auditor till the conclusion of the 34th AGM of the Company to be held for the FY 2026-27.
+M/s Singhi & Co., Chartered Accountants, (Firm Reg No.: 302049E), were appointed as Statutory Auditors of the Company at 29th Annual General Meeting (AGM) of the Company held on 28th July, 2022 for the period of 5 (Five) Years and would continue to hold the office of Statutory Auditors till the conclusion of the 34th AGM of the Company to be held for the f.y.
+2026-27.

-The observations, if any, made by the Statutory Auditor, M/s Singhi & Co., Chartered Accountants, (Firm Reg No.: 302049E) in their Auditors Report (both Standalone and Consolidated) together with the notes to accounts, as append thereto are self-explanatory and hence does not call for any further explanation.
-The Auditors Report does not contain any qualification, reservation, adverse remarks or disclaimer.
+The observations, if any, raised by the Statutory Auditor, M/s Singhi & Co., Chartered Accountants (Firm Reg.
+No. 302049E), in their Auditors Report (both Standalone and Consolidated), along with the accompanying notes to accounts, are clear and self-explanatory, and therefore, no further elaboration is required.
+The Auditors Report does not include any qualifications, reservations, adverse remarks, or disclaimers.

 (ii) Cost Auditors

-Pursuant to the provisions of Section 148 of the Companies Act, 2013, the Board of Directors on recommendation of the Audit Committee has re-appointed M/s.
-Pranab Chakrabarty & Associates, Cost Accountants (Firm Reg No.: 000803) as the Cost Auditors to conduct the audit of the cost records of the Company for the FY 2024-25.
+Based on the recommendation of the Audit Committee and pursuant to the provisions of Section 148 of the Companies Act, 2013, the Board of Directors re-appointed M/s.
+Pranab Chakrabarty & Associates, Cost Accountants (Firm Reg No.: 000803) as the Cost Auditors to conduct the audit of the cost records of the Company for the f.y.
+2025-26.

-The remuneration payable to the Cost Auditors is required to be ratified by the shareholders in the 31st Annual General Meeting and is, therefore, accordingly proposed in the Notice convening the 31st Annual General Meeting as annexed to this Report.
+The remuneration payable to the Cost Auditors is required to be ratified by the shareholders in the ensuing Annual General Meeting and is, therefore, accordingly proposed in the Notice convening the 32nd Annual General Meeting as annexed to this Report.

 (iii) Secretarial Auditors

-Pursuant to the provisions of Section 204 of the Companies Act, 2013, read with The Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 and Regulation 24A of SEBI (Listing Obligations and Disclosure Requirements), Regulations,2015, the Board of Directors had re-appointed Mr. Santosh Kumar Tibrewalla, Practicing Company Secretary (Membership No.:3811 ; CP No.: 3982), Peer Reviewed, as the Secretarial Auditor to conduct the secretarial audit of the Company for F.Y.
-2024-25.
+Pursuant to the provisions of Section 204 of the Companies Act, 2013, read with The Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 and Regulation 24A of SEBI (Listing Obligations and Disclosure Requirements), Regulations,2015, the Board of Directors, subject to approval of shareholders in the ensuing Annual General Meeting, has re-appointed Mr. Santosh Kumar Tibrewalla, Practising Company Secretary (Membership No.:3811 ; CP No.: 3982), Peer Reviewed, as the Secretarial Auditor to hold the office of Secretarial Auditors until conclusion of 37th AGM of the Company and to conduct the secretarial audit of the Company for a period of 5 years effective from f.y.
+2025-26 till f.y.
+2029-30.
+His appointment has been set forth in the Notice convening ensuing Annual General Meeting for approval of shareholders.

 (iv) Internal Auditors

-Pursuant to the provisions of Section 138 of the Companies Act, 2013, the Board of Directors on recommendation of the Audit Committee had re-appointed M/s.
-Pawan Gupta & Co., Practicing Chartered Accountants (Firm Regn. no. 318115E) as the Internal Auditors of the Company to conduct the internal audit of the Company for FY 2024-25
+Based on the recommendation of the Audit Committee and pursuant to the provisions of Section 138 of the Companies Act, 2013, the Board of Directors re-appointed M/s.
+Pawan Gupta & Co., Practicing Chartered Accountants (Firm Regn. no. 318115E) as the Internal Auditors of the Company to conduct the internal audit of the Company for f.y.
+2025-26.

 CORPORATE SOCIAL RESPONSIBILITY (CSR)

-The details of the CSR Committee has been provided in the Corporate Governance Report as annexed to this Report and the CSR activities are mentioned in the ‘Annual Report on CSR Activities is annexed herewith as Annexure – ‘H and forms a part of this Report.
+The details of the CSR Committee has been provided in the Corporate Governance Report as annexed to this Report and the CSR activities are mentioned in the ‘Annual Report on CSR Activities is provided in Annexure - ‘H and is integral part of this Report.

 PARTICULARS OF EMPLOYEES AND MANAGERIAL REMUNERATION